PavolGrofcik/LystoX/README.md

 ![Logo](https://github.com/PavolGrofcik/LystoX/blob/master/figures/Logo.png)

 ## Dataset
-Dataset consists of histological data of human body, specifically from colon, breast, prostate tissues.
-The tissue was marked with CD3 and CD8 marker, so T-lymphocytes were highlithed as brown cells with brigher blue nuclues.
+Dataset consists of histological images of human body, specifically from colon, breast, prostate tissues.
+The tissue was marked with CD3 and CD8 marker, so T-lymphocytes were highlighted as brown cells with brighter blue nuclues.
 All images have size 299x299 pixels in *.png* format.

 Examples of dataset with highlihted borders with no objects of interest.